CartoDB/carto-vl/docs/guides/10-add-legends.md

 In the map above, we are symbolizing all six weather categories in the data and therefore have an entry for each type in the legend.
 There are other times when there is symbology applied to some categories but not all of them.
 In this case, you will have an "others" legend item.

 For example, the map below symbolizes only the `top` three weather conditions in the rail accident data.
-The legend labels the top three categories with all other categories labeled as `CARTO_VL_OTHERS`:
+The legend labels the top three categories with all other categories labelled as `CARTO_VL_OTHERS`:

 <div class="example-map">
     <iframe